 The Lagoon is man-made in a lava field and uses the area’s geothermal powers to create the magical atmosphere.
 The water is an average of 99–102 °F, making it the perfect place to be when the weather is a bit too chilly.

-Even though March has fewer tourists in Iceland, the Blue Lagoon is still a popular place to be.
+Even though March in Iceland has fewer tourists, the Blue Lagoon is still a popular place to be.
 It is always best to book ahead of time if you plan on visiting the Lagoon.

 While swimming in the Lagoon is the main attraction, you are also able to buy skin and beauty products, made from the natural ingredients found in and near the lagoon.
 So you can take some Iceland home with you.